Sharper judgement where wind resource evidence meets bankability.

 How we help

-We test whether energy yield assumptions, losses, uncertainty estimates, and technical conclusions are proportionate, defensible, and aligned with the real investment or acquisition decision – including helping clients true up aggressive cases before they become expensive mistakes.
+We pressure-test yield assumptions, loss factor estimates, and uncertainty framing against the real investment or acquisition decision – and help clients true up aggressive cases before they become expensive mistakes.

 Hidden risk